k2view-academy/K2View-Academy/articles/21_Fabric_troubleshooting/02_Fabric_troubleshooting_log_files.md

 # Fabric Log Files

-All activities performed in Fabric are written into log files in the server and to the [Log screen in the Fabric Studio](/articles/13_LUDB_viewer_and_studio_debug_capabilities/02_fabric_studio_log_files.md).
+All activities performed in Fabric are written into log files in the server and presented on the [Log screen in the Fabric Studio](/articles/13_LUDB_viewer_and_studio_debug_capabilities/02_fabric_studio_log_files.md) in case of Fabric local started by the Studio.
 When executing a Fabric command, open the log file to view errors, warnings or messages.

 ### Log Configuration